-In the lower panel of Fig. 2 the spreading of the R{emp} calculated with the various interactions and with the rescaled cross sections are indicated by the various bars.
+In the lower panel of Fig. 3 the spreading of the R{emp} calculated with the various interactions and with the rescaled cross sections are indicated by the various bars.
 The correct values of R{emp} , obtained by inserting the cross sections of Ref.
 [3] in Eq.
-(2) are indicated by the dots.
-In conclusion, the use of ratio of observables reduces the effects of the nuclear structure uncertainties.
+2 are indicated by the dots.
+In conclusion, the uncertainty on the theoretical neutrinonucleus cross sections in the giant resonance region is too large to make reliable predictions for astrophysical purposes.
+The discrete excitations are much better described, even though there are problems on the overall size of the cross sections.
+The use of ratio of observables reduces the effects of the nuclear structure uncertainties.